ClicK0007/chai-aur-react/00notes/01!ifElse.md

 );
 ```
 These approaches maintain React's declarative nature and integrate well with JSX's expression-oriented syntax.
 They ensure that conditional logic remains clear and manageable within React's component-based architecture.

+## Summary
+JSX and Single Value Expectation:
+JSX, however, works differently.
+It expects expressions within curly braces {} to evaluate to a single value.
+This value determines what content gets rendered in the UI.
+## An if-else statement itself doesn't evaluate to a single value.
+It defines a code block to be executed based on a condition.